otaha178/Emotion-recognition/README.md

 <a id="p4"></a>
 # Dataset:

-I have used [this](https://www.kaggle.com/c/3364/download-all) dataset
+I have used [this](https://www.kaggle.com/competitions/challenges-in-representation-learning-facial-expression-recognition-challenge/data) dataset

 Download it and put the csv in fer2013/fer2013/

--fer2013 emotion classification test accuracy: 66%
+-fer2013 emotion classification test accuracy(Based on My Model): 39%

 # Credits